DRAFT PAPERS DUE 7 FEBRUARY 2014 Please email to: firstname.lastname@example.org

 The changing nature of the missions being carried out has created a new reality.
 This reality demands that existing concepts, theories, and policies be revisited and discarded or adjusted, as necessary and new concepts, theory, and policy be developed.

-This topic examines designing, analyzing, and implementing various approaches to focus and convergence (e.g., C2, management, governance).
+This topic examines designing, analyzing, and implementing various approaches that are designed to develop shared intent, awareness and understanding and facilitate collective action (e.g., C2, management, governance, self-synchronization, emergent behaviors).

-This topic will address 1) how to obtain new data, information, and knowledge including detection, collection, and instrumentation, 2) how to move from data to information to knowledge, and 3) ways of enhancing the value of data, information, and knowledge by making it more discoverable, accessible, widely shared, understandable, and otherwise enhancing its utility.
+This topic will address 1) how to obtain new data, information, and knowledge including detection, collection, and instrumentation, 2) how to move from data to information to knowledge, and 3) ways of enhancing the value of data, information, and knowledge by making it more discoverable, accessible, widely shared, and understandable.

-This topic includes experiments and analyses related to the application of concepts and approaches to focus and convergence.
-Experiments and analyses may focus on any aspect of command and control—networking, management or governance, information sharing, trust, shared awareness, shared understanding, decision-making, planning, execution, and assessment of ongoing operations.
-Civil-Military operations require that metrics and measurements be rethought.
-Metrics for agility, effects-based operations, networks, and networking are encouraged, as are measures of process, quality, and impact.
+This topic includes experiments, metrics and analyses related any aspect of command and control—networking, management or governance, information sharing, trust, shared awareness, shared understanding, decision-making, planning, execution, and assessment of ongoing operations.

 This topic encompasses models and simulations that represent emergent behaviors in C2.

-The study of Command and Control, and this Symposium, have grown significantly over the years.
+The study of Command and Control, and this Symposium have grown significantly over the years.
 This has resulted in an increasing number of paper submissions competing for the available time slots.
-Key date deadlines have been implemented to increase the amount of time for Track Chairs to review draft papers and provide detailed feedback to authors, as well as increasing the amount of time for authors to revise their papers in an effort to ensure an event of the highest possible quality.
+Revised deadlines have been implemented to increase the amount of time for Track Chairs to review draft papers and provide detailed feedback to authors, as well as increase the amount of time for authors to revise their papers.
+This is our ongoing effort to ensure an event of the highest possible quality.
+We believe that these steps will allow authors to improve their papers and presentations, and thereby improve the overall value of the Symposium.
+In an effort to enhance communications between and among authors, track chairs and ICCRTS staff, participants now have the option to follow the DoD CCRP on Twitter.
+This will allow participants to receive status updates and reminders without having to check email or the DoD CCRP website.
+To sign up, please go to the DoD CCRP website – www.dodccrp.org and click on the Twitter button.
 While we have found abstracts useful in identifying papers that are, for any number of reasons, not appropriate for this Symposium, abstracts do not provide enough information for decisions regarding paper acceptance.
 Therefore, while we will still continue to accept abstracts as first submissions, authors are urged to submit papers for review as soon as possible.
 We will make every effort to provide timely feedback to authors.
 This rolling review process enables us to give the required attention to all papers that are submitted and maximize the time available for authors to make modifications to improve their papers.
 We understand that many authors will be in the middle of projects when the time comes to submit first drafts of their papers.
 If this is the case, this should be noted and we will expect the author to update the paper and presentation prior to final submission.
 Thank you for your participation in the ICCRTS.
-If accepted, your professional paper will be included in a CD of the Symposium proceedings and both your paper and your presentation will be posted on the ICCRTS section of www.dodccrp.org.
+Please email submissions to: ICCRTS@IDA.org If accepted, your professional paper will be included in a CD of the Symposium proceedings and both your paper and your presentation will be posted on the ICCRTS section of www.dodccrp.org.
 Please review the author guidelines and timelines to ensure that you are aware of and adhere to the ICCRTS submission process.

-Submit your abstract no later than November 30, 2012
+Submit your abstracts to ICCRTS@IDA.org no later than November 29, 2013

 Please email all submissions to: email@example.com